The COVID-19 Vaccine Won't Make You Infertile

 The vaccines carry some known side effects for the general public, including a fever, fatigue, headaches, and swelling at the injection site — similar to the effects of the flu vaccine.
 This week, the CDC released an analysis of nearly 2 million doses that showed just how uncommon more severe allergic reactions to the vaccine are: There were just 11.1 cases per a million administered doses.
 "At this point, we've had tens, if not hundreds of thousands, of people worldwide who have received the vaccines that are currently begin administered in the U.S," Dr. Gonsenhauser says.
 "They've been shown again and again to be safe and effective."

 In the end, it's every individual's choice to receive the COVID-19 vaccine or not, and if you're concerned, talk to a reputable doctor about your own personal risk.
-But as the CDC states, we know that it can protect you from getting the virus and can help stop the pandemic in its tracks — and with reports of a new, very contagious COVID-19 super strain landing in the U.S., there's plenty of reason to want to halt the spread of the life-threatening virus as quickly as possible.
+But as the CDC states, we know that it can protect you from getting the virus and can help stop the pandemic in its tracks — and with reports of a new, very contagious COVID-19 super strain, there's plenty of reason to want to halt the spread of the life-threatening virus as quickly as possible.